-Key reminder chime
+■ Key reminder chime

-The reminder chime sounds when the driver's door opens and the key is in the "LOCK" or "Acc" position.
-The chime stops when the ignition switch is turned to the "ON" position or the key is removed from the ignition switch.
+The reminder chime sounds when the driver's door is opened and the ignition switch is in the "LOCK" or "Acc" position.

+The chime stops under the following conditions

+- when the ignition switch is turned to the "ON" position - when the key is removed from the ignition switch - when the driver's door is closed.

-Ignition switch light
+■ Ignition switch light

 For easy access to the ignition switch in the dark, the ignition switch light illuminates when the driver's door is opened or when the driver's door is unlocked using the remote keyless entry transmitter.

-The light remains on for several tens of seconds and then gradually turns off after driver's door is closed.
-Also, the light turns off immediately if the key is turned to the "ON" position or if all doors and the rear gate are locked using the remote keyless entry transmitter.
+The light remains illuminated for several tens of seconds and then gradually turns off under the following conditions.

+- when the driver's door is closed - when the doors are unlocked using the remote kevless entry transmitter following conditions.